 While the sport already had a growing popularity in the previous Group 4 days, the speed and fame of the new Group B supercars launched the world of rallying into a fan craze.
 While this success was good for publicity, it was less so for spectator safety.
 More and more unruly fans would line up the stages year after year, creating very hazardous situations that could lead to disaster.
 This problem was mostly seen in Portugal, Argentina, and to lesser extent other countries.
 While some blatantly dismissed the issue as something that Group B had no influence on, the increasing speeds of the cars could exponentially accentuate the problem out of proportions.

 This was particularly true in Portugal where quite a good portion of the country’s population was in attendance as the crowds were estimated between 300,000 and 400,000 people.
 Hence, the “mass effect”, the closeness to the action, the feeling of freedom of movement, and the lack of proper crowd control gave too many opportunities for unruly spectators to do shenanigans.
 Dodging rally cars became a sort of a national pastime.
 The rally fandom in Portugal evolved into trying to touch the cars while they sped by.
 One who would achieve this feat would become some sort of hero to his peers.
-There were reports of service crews finding blood, hair, and severed fingers stuck in the wings and ducts of the cars while performing repairs.
+There were reports of Peugeot and Lancia service crews finding blood, hair, or severed fingers stuck in the wings and ducts of the cars while performing repairs.
 The legendary status of the Group B cars made any collision injury as a “badge of honour”, as was reported by the misplaced pride of a spectator whom had his leg broken by a speeding Walter Röhrl.

 The rally drivers had reported many other spectator problems over the years; having rocks and snowballs thrown at their cars, fans purposely putting obstacles in the road or powdering a tarmac corner with snow, gravel or sand, possibly to try and induce a crash for the spectacle and/or to “help” the car back on the road.
 The event organisers pleaded that they just couldn’t control the entire length of a stage.